kubernetes/community/contributors/design-proposals/apps/statefulset-update.md

 `PartitionStatefulSetStrategyType`, the API Server should fail validation if any of the following conditions are true.
    1. `.Spec.UpdateStrategy.Partition` is nil.
-   1. `.Spec.UpdateStrategy.Parition` is not nil, and
+   1. `.Spec.UpdateStrategy.Partition` is not nil, and
    `.Spec.UpdateStrategy.Partition.Ordinal` not in the sequence `(0,.Spec.Replicas)`.
 1. The API Server will fail validation on any update to a StatefulSetStatus